lunchboxer/tablestore-simplified/README.md

 #### destroy()

-Delete a row by key
+Delete a row by key.
+Returns an empty object, or undefined if called with an array.

 ```javascript
 await data.destroy({ table: 'users', key: 'ajJ92HIho-2_' })